 Denis Potvin had a goal and an assist on Dec.
 2, 1986, in a 3-3 tie at the Flames.
 With the helper, he became the first defenseman in NHL history to record 700 career assists.
 He retired with 742 assists, still good for 10th place on the all-time list for blueliners.

 The National Hockey Association, the predecessor of the NHL, was officially founded on Dec.
 2, 1909.
 The first season of the league featured the Cobalt Silver Kings, Haileybury Comets, Montreal Canadiens, Montreal Shamrocks, Montreal Wanderers, Ottawa Senators, and Renfrew Creamery Kings.
 The Wanderers took home the first-ever NHA championship.

 On Dec.
 2, 1925, the New York Americans played their first NHL game, a 2-1 overtime victory versus the Pittsburgh Pirates.
 Charlie Langlois scored in overtime after Billy Burch scored the first goal in franchise history during regulation.

-Two new teams were introduced, on Dec.
-2, 1969, as the NHL Board of Governors announced that expansion franchises were awarded to Buffalo and the Vancouver.
+On Dec.
+2, 1969, two new teams were introduced as the NHL Board of Governors announced that expansion franchises were awarded to Buffalo and Vancouver.
 Both the Sabres and Canucks began league play at the start of the 1970-71 season.